auth0/docs/articles/services/solution-design.md

 ## Get to production faster

-We can consolidate all the enablement activities leading to a successful adoption into three major milestones or phases; the goal of a Professional Services engagement being to identify, document, and build consensus with you on these milestones as the path to successful Auth0 adoption:
+We can consolidate all the enablement activities leading to a successful adoption into three major milestones or phases; the goal of a Professional Services engagement is to identify, document, and build consensus with you on these milestones as the path to successful Auth0 adoption:

 * Solution discovery and architectural design
 * Initial Go-Live